cheyroseflammer/project_4/README.md

 ### Random Forest Classifier Model

 Because our logisitic regression model seemed to be overfitting, we decided to use a random forest classifier model next.
-The first step in our random forest classifier model was to imort the RandomForestClassifier from sklearn and train the data.
+The first step in our random forest classifier model was to import the RandomForestClassifier from sklearn and train the data.
 This was also, originally performed on the unscaled data, which returned a training score of 1.0 and a testing score 0.9942.
 These scores were also erroneously high, leading us to believe once again the model was overfitting.

 Our next step, to once again, account for overfitting involved sclaing the data.
 This was done by importing StandardScaler from sklearn and scaling the data to give us both X_train_scaled and X_test_scaled values.
 The model was then ran once more resulting in training and testing scores of 1.0 and 0.9942 respectively.